avontd2868/hipaaDeId/README.md

 - Needs to run on a windows machine as it uses JNI to talk to a C++ library
 - Project built with Netbeans IDE
 - Assumes the de-idata software has already been installed and configured.
+Install it to the C:\Program Files\DeID directory for the rest of this configuration to work.
 - Uses grails 1.3.7

 Configuration to run from the command line and within the IDE:
 ======

+Prepend the System PATH as :

-set the global PATH=
+ PATH= C:\Progra~1\DeID;%PATH%

-set the CLASSPATH=
+Make sure it goes first !

+Set the Java CLASSPATH System Variable to :

+ CLASSPATH=C:\Progra~1;.;

 Servers in this process
 ======